-Commuting by bike is a fabulous choice for you and the environment, and it makes even more sense now that it's still sensible to avoid public transport to prevent the spread of coronavirus.
+Commuting by bike is a fabulous choice for you and the environment.
 Here are the best components and accessories to make your commute smooth and comfortable.

 If you've not yet got a bike, check out 22 of the best commuting bikes.